To factor a trinomial is to rewrite the sum of three terms

 Check this answer by expanding the brackets with FOIL or otherwise to confirm that the expression on the left hand side is equivalent to the expression on the right hand side.

-Now we are ready to practice the factoring level 1, where .
+The applet below is for practice factoring where .
 Note: all the trinomials given here factor nicely with integers.
 This is not always the case – chances are pretty high that if you make up a random trinomial, it won’t factor so nicely.